ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing

-Beyond identifying bugs, online feedback resulted in: adding support for Microsoft's Azure OpenAI service; a way to preview prompts before they are sent off; toggling fields on TextFields nodes 'on' or 'off'; running on different hosts and ports; and implicit template variables.\footnote{The last is discussed in our docs; one uses a hashtag before a template variable, e.g. \{\#country\}, to reference metadata associated with each input value.
+\begin{itemize} \item Software developer at a Big-5 Tech Company, via GitHub Issue: \quo{I showed this to my colleagues, they were all amazed by the power and flexibility of the tool.
+Brilliant work!} \item Startup developer, on a prominent programmer news site: \quo{We just used this on a project and it was very helpful!
+Cool to see it here} \item Head of product design at a top ML company, on a social media site: \quo{Just played a bit with [\oursystem{}] to compare LLMs and the UX is satisfying} \end{itemize} Beyond identifying bugs, online feedback resulted in: adding support for Microsoft's Azure OpenAI service; a way to preview prompts before they are sent off; toggling fields on TextFields nodes 'on' or 'off'; running on different hosts and ports; and implicit template variables.\footnote{The last is discussed in our docs; one uses a hashtag before a template variable, e.g. \{\#country\}, to reference metadata associated with each input value.
 For instance, one might set up a table with an \emph{Expected} column, then use \{\#Expected\} in an LLM Scorer to compare with the expected value.} Since its launch, the code of \oursystem{} has also been adapted by two other research teams: one team related to the last author, and one unrelated team at a U.S. research university whose authors are adapting our code for HCI research into prototyping with LLM image models (whom we interviewed in our evaluation).